pixelomer/ModernDepictions/README.md

 - [x] Tab controller (unusable)
 - [x] Tab-specific views
 - [x] Creating cells from the parsed JSON
-- [x] SmartPackageController for text-only depictions
+- [x] ModernPackageController for text-only depictions
-- [ ] SmartPackagenController for web depictions
+- [ ] ModernPackagenController for web depictions
 - [ ] Make the package controller as functional as CYPackageController

 ## Might be implemented in distant future